parapluu/encore/CONTRIBUTING.md

 # Contributing

-Thanks for contribuiting to the Encore programming language.
+Thanks for contributing to the Encore programming language.

 ## Opening issues